 7. Drahota A, Dewey A: The sociogram – A useful tool in the analysis of focus groups.
 Nurs Res 2008, 57:293-297.

-The examples are made using EndNote X6, with APA 6th as an example of an author-date reference style, and Biomed Central as an example of a numbered reference style.
+The examples are made using EndNote X8, with APA 6th as an example of an author-date reference style, and Biomed Central as an example of a numbered reference style.

 When working in a networked environment, sharing literature and references with our colleagues should be easy.
 A reference manager may facilitate effective sharing.

-Though the references in your library refer back to literature you use or deem relevant, they would be equally relevant to other researchers in your field.
+Although the references in your library refer back to literature you use or consider relevant, they would be equally relevant to other researchers in your field.
 If you work in a research group, sharing your reference libraries can provide a common and collective knowledge base.

 Social media allow for sharing of references with researchers outside your closest circles, providing opportunities to find new and interesting research literature and to make new contacts.
-In particular, you may find recommendations or annotations of the works as well, giving an immediate understanding of the usefulness of the new reference.
+In particular, you may find recommendations or annotations of works, which will enhance your understanding of the usefulness of the new references.